-John Wesley believed in both instituted and prudential means of grace.
-Instituted means of grace included, for him, the reading of Scripture, prayer, fasting, Holy Communion and conferencing.
-Conferencing, so understood, was an innovation of Wesley's, and was conceived as means of Christian accountability in which members of the body of Christ are held together and to Christ, the head.
+John Wesley believed in both instituted and prudential means of grace.10 Instituted means of grace included, for him, the reading of Scripture, prayer, fasting, Holy Communion and conferencing.11 Conferencing, so understood, was an innovation of Wesley's, and was conceived as means of Christian accountability in which members of the body of Christ are held together and to Christ, the head.
 The bands and classes of the early Methodist societies provided forums in which Christians could be accountable to one another under a common discipline of discipleship.
 Bands were differentiated for different groups in order to give those facing similar challenges contexts for appropriate sharing.
 Some groups were peer led and others facilitated by designated leaders.
 Prudential means of grace were, for Wesley, any disciplines or context-specific rules that helped disciples grow in grace.

 Reflective supervision is not a practice that can be lifted wholesale from Methodist history but it is a form in which conferencing is now being experienced as a means of grace.
-This policy provides context-specific rules that govern the

-A discussion of this research is provided in the section 4 of the report, above practice of reflective supervision to support its continued implementation as a prudential means of grace that benefits the whole connexion.
+This policy provides context-specific rules that govern the practice of reflective supervision to support its continued implementation as a prudential means of grace that benefits the whole connexion.